0xKartik-dev/Amarican-Football-Score-Card/README.md

 # AmaricanFootballScores

-Specifications used for developing:
+Specifications used for developing:<br />

-Android Platform Version :5.0 Lollipop
+Android Platform Version :5.0 Lollipop <br />
-API Level : 21
+API Level : 21 <br />

-Important Notes:
+Important Notes:<br />

-Made changes in the following files for the proper output:
+Made changes in the following files for the proper output:<br />
-1)colors.xml -> custom colors are used .
+1)colors.xml -> custom colors are used .<br />
 2)strings.xml -> All the strings are specified in this folder for removinig contentDescription Warning.
 3)styles.xml -> AppTheme Parent has been changed from "Theme.AppCompat.Light.DarkActionBar" to "Base.Theme.AppCompat.Light.DarkActionBar"
              -> Customised style has been used for changing the default color of the Widget